Your stories of demands sent to the dead

 Reader Andrew Wilson, of Wigan, writes: "My mum called me to say her [cable] services had been disconnected.
 When we called we were informed that the account had been closed as my mum had passed away.

-"We informed them that my mother was very much alive."'Moment of truth'
+"We informed them that my mother was very much alive."

 In the highly automated and regulated world of customer services, mistakes like this do occur.
 Yet, Jo Causon, chief executive of the Institute of Customer Service, says this should never be used as an excuse during brief contact with families who are bereaved and often feeling vulnerable.